-On May 11, 2015, Banco Azteca do Brasil notified the Central Bank of Brazil of its decision to stop operating the banking business.
-From that moment and until the end of December 2016, it carried out all the necessary activities to liquidate its banking assets and pay its creditors.
+On May 11, 2015, Banco Azteca de Brasil notified the Central Bank of Brazil of its decision to stop operating the banking business and carried out all the necessary activities to liquidate its banking assets and pay its creditors.

 As part of this closing process, on January 8, 2016, the Central Bank of Brazil notified the beginning of the extrajudicial liquidation process of Banco Azteca de Brasil.